SaschaWillems/ModernVkTriangle/README.md

 ## The shader

 The shader itself is pretty simple.
 We have entry points for a vertex (`[shader("vertex")]`) and a fragment shader (`[shader("fragment")]`).
-The `VSInput` structure that is passed to the main function of the vertex shader passes the vertex attributes from the application into said shader.`ConstantBuffer<UBO>` maps the uniform data containing our model-view-projection matrix.
+The `VSInput` structure that is passed to the main function of the vertex shader passes the vertex attributes from the application into said shader.
+We access the uniform data containing our model-view-projection matrix via a pointer passed as a push constant to the fragment's shader main function.
 The vertex shader transforms the vertex data with that and uses `VSOutput` to pass that to the fragment shader.
 That then uses `samplerTexture` to sample from the texture and writes to the color attachment.

 > **Note:** Slang lets us put all shader stages into a single file.
 That removes the need to duplicate the shader interface or having to put that into shared includes.
 It also makes it easier to read (and edit) the shader.